 Thus far, the results presented have all been from the maximally unsupervised version of the model.
 However, it is possible to provide the model with more training on the speech sounds in the corpus, as described in the Introduction.
-Although this training has some supervision, and therefore couldn't strictly align with learning done during the experiment, it does provide a way to simulate the hypothesis that infants are better at adapting to a new talker (and here, a new accent and new language) more readily than the self-supervised model is.
-The weakly-supervised speech model of DP-Parse was provided with additional contrastive training.
+Although this training has some supervision, and, therefore, could not strictly align with learning done during the experiment, it does provide a way to simulate the hypothesis that infants are better at adapting to a new talker (and here, a new accent and new language) more readily than the self-supervised model is.
+The weakly supervised speech model of DP-Parse was provided with additional contrastive training.
 In this training, speech chunks of random duration were pulled out from the training corpus of a given simulation and paired up with other such speech chunks that contained the same gold-standard phones.
 Training served to enhance the representational similarity of all pairs that shared speech-sound labels, and decrease the representational similarity of all mismatching pairs (the large majority).
-Note that this training boost did not have access to phone boundaries, except in the very indirect sense that the category labels for deciding whether chunks were matches did themselves have boundaries.
+Note that this training boost did not have access to exact phone boundaries, only the string of phone labels in each random chunk.